-- Removal of contaminated soil from the site and adjacent vicinity properties was continued.
-Approximately 138,600 cubic yards of soil were remediated.
-The surface soil contamination was mainly from a wind-blown source. - The contaminated footprint at or near the Moab Site was reduced by 53 acres through remediation of contaminated soil. - Remediation of contaminated soils associated with the area under and around the site's raw water ponds was performed, along with construction of a new pond for onsite water storage.
+- Removal of contaminated soil from the Moab Site and adjacent vicinity properties continued.
+Approximately 62,800 cubic yards of soil were remediated.
+The surface soil contamination was mainly from a wind-blown source. - The contaminated footprint at or near the Moab Site was reduced by 32 acres through remediation of contaminated soil. - Remediation of contaminated soils associated with the planned lid/de-lid area was performed, along with a drainage improvement project adjacent to US-191.